openmod/openmod-docs/content/development-guide/events/events.md

 ```

 ## Best Practices
 * **Always** unsubscribe from C# events and delegates when your plugin unloads or a service gets disposed.
-For example, if you want to subscribe to the OnEnemyConnected event from Unturned when your plugin loads, you must do it like this:
+For example, if you want to subscribe to the `onEnemyConnected` event from Unturned when your plugin loads, you must do it like this:
 ```c#
 public async UniTask OnLoadAsync()
 {